StianNOR/privacy/README.md

 - 🧠 **AI training** on your snaps and chats
 - ⚖️ **Broad data sharing** with partners & law enforcement

 Especially risky for **teens** and high-risk users.
-It's no ad-tech behemoth like Meta, but don't mistake it for "safe." **Quit or lock it down hard.** [web:11][web:12][web:14]
+It's no ad-tech behemoth like Meta, but don't mistake it for "safe." **Quit or lock it down hard.**

 ---

-**💡 Pro Tip:** Start with data exports, delete accounts permanently, and switch to privacy-first alternatives like Signal 🚀 or Matrix.

 *Your data, your rules.
 Take back control today! ✊*